-I could call this Message-Oriented Programming for reasons explained here.
+I could call this Message-Oriented Programming for reasons extensively explained here in my current book (or somewhat shorter here in a series of old blog posts).
 It’s actually good OO practice to follow this rule.
 At least if you find value in the original definition of Object-Orientation by Alan Kay.

 To push down logic the function dependency tree is easier than you think.
 You just have to try and cultivate this as an ideal.
 It’s like growing a new aesthetic sense.
 I cannot ever do without it anymore.
 All my code follows this rule.
 Like it follows the rules of Structured Programming or Actor Programming: no more